 Wanting a desktop this small is certainly for a niche group of people out there.
 The 1.2-liter box is for the person who wants an ultra-clean desk or to hide their PC under an entertainment center.
 There’s definitely a ‘wow’ factor with the kind of performance Intel’s mini-PC achieves.
 Those high framerates come from the killer combination of the Core i7-8705G processor and AMD Radeon RX Vega graphics.
 By means of comparison, you should see framerates in-between a GTX 1050 Ti and a 1060.

-Read our full review of the Intel NUC8i7HVK
+Read our full Intel NUC8i7HVK review

 The best affordable gaming desktop